 New Leader Tuesday at Management Excellence

-For more ideas on professional development-one sound bite at a time, check out Art’s latest book: Leadership Caffeine-Ideas to Energize Your Professional Development.
+For more ideas on professional development-one sound bite at a time, check our Art’s latest collection: Leadership Caffeine-Ideas to Energize Your Professional Development.

 Download a free excerpt of Leadership Caffeine (the book) at Art’s facebook page.

 New to leading or responsible for first time leader’s on your team?
 Subscribe to Art’ New Leader’s e-News.

 To talk about a workshop or speaking need, contact Art at via e-mail at art.petty[email protected]